almereyda/awesome-starred/README.md

 - [photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
 - [adhocracy-plus](https://github.com/liqd/adhocracy-plus) - adhocracy+ is a SaaS platform to make digital democracy easy for everyone
 - [flagsmith-api](https://github.com/Flagsmith/flagsmith-api) - Feature flagging and remote config service.
 Host yourself or use our hosted version at https://www.flagsmith.com/
-- [saleor](https://github.com/mirumee/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and ReactJS.
+- [saleor](https://github.com/mirumee/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and React.
 - [lmtp_proxy](https://github.com/ixs/lmtp_proxy) - A simple LMTP delivery proxy that is able to deliver to different backends depending on the rcpt to user
 - [FoodEnvironment](https://github.com/simonscheider/FoodEnvironment) - GIS Methods to capture the food environment potential in terms of space-time prisms
 - [mapmatching](https://github.com/simonscheider/mapmatching) - An arcpy based HMM map matching tool